-Smolen Observatory houses a 14-inch Celestron Schmidt Reflecting telescope on a Paramount mount (photo at right).
+Smolen Observatory houses a 14-inch Celestron Schmidt Reflecting telescope on a Paramount mount.
 The observatory also has two smaller 8-inch Dobsonian telescopes and Mr. Smolen’s 10-inch telescope.

 For more information, see: